Personal Injury Questions (FAQ’s)

-Typically, a personal injury or disability claim can settle within months or years, depending on the extent of the disability, the time it takes for your condition to reach a plateau, the prognosis from treating doctors or experts, the age of the injured party, and the complexity of the litigation and number of parties involved.
-Devry, Smith & Frank approaches all claims in an aggressive manner, pushing it faster towards resolution.
+A personal injury or disability claim may settle within months or years, depending on the extent of the disability, the time it takes for your condition to reach a plateau, the prognosis from treating doctors or experts, the age of the injured party, and the complexity of the litigation and number of parties involved.
+Devry Smith Frank approaches all claims in an aggressive manner, pushing them towards resolution.
 The sooner our Personal Injury Team is involved, the quicker the resolution.

 Back to Top

 What should I bring to the initial consultation with a lawyer at DEVRY SMITH FRANK LLP?